 Compare ALC & AME Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Alcon is one of the leading visioncare companies in the world.
 Following nine years as a Novartis subsidiary, it was spun off as a public company in April 2019.
 Alcon operates in two segments: visioncare and surgical.
 Visioncare comprises contact lenses, lenscare solutions, and a suite of ocular health products.
-With brands like Dailies, Total1, and Air Optix, Alcon controls one fourth of the U.S. contact lens market.
+With brands like Dailies, Total1, and Air Optix, Alcon controls about one fourth of the US contact lens market.
 Surgical comprises intraocular lenses, ophthalmic surgical equipment, and consumables used during surgeries.
 Its main products include Centurion, a phacoemulsification device used during cataract surgeries, and a portfolio of IOLs including PanOptix and Vivity.
 Alcon has one of the largest installed bases of eye surgical equipment in the world.